Do you remember...

 This one came as a standalone and came complete with a lid!
 The cheese that had filled the pot was Dairy Lea-style.

-Others FF items of interest
+Other Fiendish Feet items of interest

 Fangs a Lot Mug: